Steadying0235/gpu-screen-recorder-fork/README.md

 hotkey settings on your system and choose a hotkey to run the script `scripts/save-replay.sh`.
 Modify `scripts/start-replay.sh` if you want to use other replay options.
 ## Run replay on system startup
 If you installed GPU Screen Recorder from AUR or from source and you are running a distro that uses systemd then you will have a systemd service installed that can be started with `systemctl enable --now --user gpu-screen-recorder` and it's configured with `$HOME/.config/gpu-screen-recorder.env` (create it if it doesn't exist).
+You can look at [extra/gpu-screen-recorder.env](https://git.dec05eba.com/gpu-screen-recorder/tree/extra/gpu-screen-recorder.env) to see an example.
 This systemd service runs GPU Screen Recorder on system startup.
 You can see which variables that you can use in the `gpu-screen-recorder.env` file by looking at the `extra/gpu-screen-recorder.service` file.
 You can use the `scripts/save-replay.sh` script to save a replay and by default the systemd service saves videos in `$HOME/Videos`.\
 If you are using a NVIDIA GPU then it's recommended to set PreserveVideoMemoryAllocations=1 as mentioned in the section below.